guardian/frontend/docs/02-architecture/06-client-side-architecture.md

 - Sets-up error handling
 - Bootstraps interactives immediately as they're content
-- Initalises A/B tests (so be **very** careful about what you require into AB tests as they're bundled with the standard JS)
+- Initialises A/B tests (so be **very** careful about what you require into AB tests as they're bundled with the standard JS)
 - Upgrades images
 - Adds some event listeners for use elsewhere in the app (throttled scroll)
 - Initialises membership and identity